 Though you will need a boat to reach this idyllic bay, your hard work will pay off in spades.
 Sheltered by thick pōhutukawa covered hills, the crystal clear, turquoise waters are almost tropical and are clear down to four metres.
 A short walk from the beach, there is also a freshwater river that runs from the beach to a delightful waterfall and swimming hole.

 Blue Pools Track, Makarora River, Mt Aspiring National Park

-An hour from Wanaka lies the Makarora River where you can wander through native forests and over swing bridges to reach the pristine Blue Pools.
-Offering an utterly breathtaking experience that showcases nature at its finest, the azure waters are the perfect place for a refreshing dip.
+An hour from Wanaka lies the Makarora River where you can wander through native forests and over swing bridges to reach the pristine Blue Pools, which are as blue as the photographs promise.
+The river runs clean from the nearby mountains in Mt Aspiring National Park, making it the perfect place for a (very) refreshing dip.